PRIORITY ISSUES > WELLBEING FOR FUTURE GENERATIONS ACT

 Inspired by international examples and Te Ao Māori leadership, we aim to draft a proposed Wellbeing of Future Generations Act for Aotearoa to build on the momentum already generated for this concept in New Zealand.

-Our goal is to launch a draft members’ bill sponsored by a cross-party grouping of MPs at the Economy for Public Good conference, 28 November in Pōneke Wellington.
+Our goal is to launch a draft members’ bill sponsored by a cross-party grouping of MPs in early 2025.
+Reach out if you want to get involved.

 Learning from the Welsh Act